gaverhae/blog/blog/content/md/posts/2021-05-30-imperative-turing.md

 ## Programmable machines

 The example Turing machine above is running a specific program.
-This may seem a bit limiting, but, as programmers, we know that if yoou can write a program in a "Turing-complete" language, you can write a programmable program.
+This may seem a bit limiting, but, as programmers, we know that if you can write a program in a "Turing-complete" language, you can write a programmable program.
 This turns out to be true of Turing machines.
 They are, after all, the very definition of "Turing-complete".